The ‘Edge’ is New York’s latest observation deck after the Empire State Building, Top of the Rock, and One World Observatory.

-Entry to the Edge observation deck is free for kids five years and below, and you don’t need to buy tickets for them.
+Entry to the Edge observation deck is free for kids under six years, and you don’t need to buy tickets for them.

 Tickets are $2 more on Peak Days, which you will know when you select the dates on the ticket booking page.

 Update: Due to the pandemic, the crowd is less, so for the time being, Edge doesn’t differentiate between Peak and non-Peak days.

 Since the Edge observation deck’s tickets are timed, you must choose your preferred time of visit while buying them.